mbwong/mbwong.github.com/_posts/2006-04-02-architecture-of-st-pauls.md

 ---
 tags: school
-title: An Architectural History of St. Paul's School
+title: Architectural History of St. Paul's School
 layout: post
 ---

-#An Architectural History of St. Paul's School
+#Architectural History of St. Paul's School

 _Originally published in The Pelican, the student newspaper at St. Paul's School._